instantOS/instantos.github.io/docs/programs.md

 ## ins

 This is a command line tool which manages most of instantOS and unifies most utilities in a single portable binary.
 Many of its features are distro agnostic.

+It currently includes, among other things:

+- desktop settings via `ins settings`
+- wallpaper management via `ins wallpaper`
+- diagnostics via `ins doctor`
+- system updates via `ins update`
+- self-updates via `ins self-update`
+- session startup helpers via `ins autostart`

+See [ins](ins.md) for the command reference.

 ## instantWM